KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 Produce expected output of a glTF model (nodes) when put into a scene with defined lights.
 Produce expected output of a scene when the light conditions are dynamically changed.
 Produce expected output of multiple glTF models (nodes) that are combined into one scene.
+Provide support for both SDR and HDR displays.
+Be compatible with updates to glTF texture color spaces, for example increased gamut.

 This is done by specifying a way to map or quantize the resulting (rendered) scene linear light output values to a known range of{R,G,B} values that can be output to display.
 This mapping shall be done so that hue (or chromaticity) is retained in the displayed image.